fbomb111/full-stack-ml-ops/README.md

 When complete, you'll find your model in S3 at `<your-bucket>/output/<training-job-name>/output/model.tar.gz`

+### Using Lambda to Access Your Endpoint

+In order to send requests to your model and get back predections we'll use AWS's Lambda service.

+Run `make create_lambda` to deploy a lambda function.

+Read more on Lambda [here in the AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

+### Test Your Lambda Function

+To ensure your lambda function works, you can send a sample csv to lambda and get back the results.

+Run `make test_lambda TEST_FILE=<local-file-location>`.
+For example: `make test_lambda TEST_FILE=opt/ml/input/data/test/mnist_sample.csv`.

+The results of your request will be written to the file at `opt/ml/output/lambda_test.json`.

-### Using Lambda and API Gateway to Expose Your Endpoint
+### Using the API Gateway to Access Your Endpoint Externally

 *To be continued...*